knowledgetranslation/process/style_guide/kt_style_guide.md

 * Do not abbreviate days of the week or months (see Abbreviations)
 * In prose, format dates as ‘Day D Month, Year’, e.g. “Wednesday 17 September, 1980”.
 If only using the month and year, the comma should be ommitted, e.g. “September 1980”.
 * In non-prose situations, format dates as ‘YYYY-MM-DD’, e.g. “1980‒09‒17”.
 Note that this format uses figure dashes, not hyphens (see Punctuation).
+* Use BCE (before common era) and CE (common era) instead of BC (before Christ) and AD (anno Domini)
+* Abbreviated years should include an apostrophe, e.g. “’81” for “1981” [CPS], but should be avoided if possible
+* Decades should not include an apostrophe before the plural “s”, e.g. “the 1990s” or “the ’90s”, not “the 1990’s” [CPS]

 ## Grammar

 * “they”, “their”, and “them” should be used as non-gender-specific singular, third-person pronouns.
 Never use “he or she”, etc.
-* it’s fine to end a sentence with a preposition
+* it’s fine to end a sentence with a preposition [CPS]
-* it’s fine to split infinitives
+* it’s fine to split infinitives [CPS]

 ## Measurements

-* Use metric for all measurements, with conversions into other systems as an optional parenthetical, e.g. “100 metres (328 feet)”
+* Use metric for measurements [CPS]
+* Conversions into other systems may be included as an optional parenthetical, e.g. “100 metres (328 feet)”, or possibly “100 metres (about 325 feet)”
 * [Use proper primes for measurements](http://smartquotesforsmartpeople.com/) such as feet, inches, longitude, and latitude.
+* In prose, avoid abbreviating measurement units (see Abbreviations and acronyms) [CPS]
+* For Celsius and Farenheit temperatures, use a degree sign, e.g. “15ºC” and “15ºF”
+* Include a space between a measurement and the unit.
+	* Exceptions: the space is ommitted before/after a degree symbol, primes, and currency symbols

 ## Numbers

-* Write out all integers from zero to nineteen, use numerals for any other number, e.g. “fifteen”, “25”, “−15”
+* Write out all integers from zero to nine, use numerals for any other number, e.g. “nine”, “25”, “−15” [CPS]
+	* Exception: When an abbreviation/symbol for a unit is used, use a numeral, e.g. “$5” or “five dollars”, not “$five” or “5 dollars” [CPS]
 * For negatives, use a minus sign, not a hyphen, e.g. “−15” versus “-15”
 * Use commas to separate numbers with four or more digits, e.g. “4,500” versus “4500” [SMHSG]
-* Numbers that are integer multiples of 1 million, 1 billion, or 1 trillion, may be as spelled out as here.
+* Use numerals for integers up to 999,999; after that, use words for multiples of one million or one billion.
+E.g. “900,000 birds” vs. “one million birds” or “1.2 million birds”
+* Because of regional differences in meaning, avoid “billion” if possible
 * Spaces should be used around all mathematical operators, e.g. “1 + 3 = 5”.
 * Decimal numbers between 0 and 1 should always have a leading zero, e.g. “0.1”.
+[CPS]
+* Use arabic numerals; avoid roman numerals except in proper nouns [CPS]

 ## People, biographies, and names

 * In prose, on first reference, use full name including honorifics.
 On second reference, use honorific title (but not suffixes) and last name.
 E.g. “Mary Smith” followed by “Dr. Smith”, “John Appleseed” followed by “Mr. Appleseed”.
 * In prose, a preferred short-form of a first name is acceptable for the first reference, e.g. “Johnny Appleseed” followed by “Mr. Appleseed”.
-* In prose, omit middle initials for the first reference.
+* In general, omit middle names and initials (but defer to the subject’s personal preference [CPS])
 * In headers (e.g. in biographies), use full name without short forms, middle initials, and honorifics.
 * Biographies should be written in the third person.
 * Treat individual biographies as a standalone chunk of content when making decisions about abbreviations.